ICCB-Cologne/medicc2/README.md

 * **tsv:** Files should have the following columns: `sample_id`, `chrom`, `start`, `end` as well as columns for the copy numbers.
 MEDICC expects the copy number columns to be called `cn_a` and `cn_b`.
 Using the flag `--input-allele-columns` you can set your own copy number columns.
 If you want to use total copy numbers, make sure to use the flag `--total-copy-numbers`.

 The folder `examples/simple_example` contains a simple example input both in fasta and tsv format.
 The folder `examples/OV03-04` contains a larger example consisting of multiple fasta files.
-If you want to run MEDICC on this data run `python medicc2.py examples/OV03-04/OV03-04_descr.txt path/to/output/folder --input-type fasta`.
+If you want to run MEDICC on this data run `medicc2 examples/OV03-04/OV03-04_descr.txt path/to/output/folder --input-type fasta`.

 ## Usage examples
 For first time users we recommend to have a look at `examples/simple_example` to get an idea of how input data should look like.
-Then run `python medicc2.py examples/simple_example/simple_example.tsv path/to/output/folder` as an example of a standard MEDICC run.
+Then run `medicc2 examples/simple_example/simple_example.tsv path/to/output/folder` as an example of a standard MEDICC run.
 Finally, the notebook `notebooks/example_workflows.py` shows how the individual functions in the workflow are used.

 The notebook `notebooks/bootstrap_demo.py` demonstrates how to use the bootstrapping routine and `notebooks/plot_demo.py` shows how to use the main plotting functions.